 - Repair any fences or gates.
 Give them a fresh coat of paint, if necessary.

 - Are the exterior walls painted, the roof in good repair, as well as gutters and down-spouts?

 - Wash down driveways and sidewalks.
 Check them for cracking and crumbling.

-- Replace any cracked windows and torn screens
+- Replace any cracked windows and torn screens.

 - The entrance should be clean and in good repair.
 The doorbell and front light must be in working condition.

 Start with a full housecleaning from top to bottom.
 Don’t let dirt and clutter obscure your home’s good points.
-Discard unused and unnecessary items in storage areas and closets.
+Place unused and unnecessary items in storage areas and closets.
 Eliminating clutter will give your home a more spacious look.